 The standard of expat housing in Iran is excellent.
 Especially in Tehran, more and more upmarket homes are being built.
 Most expats in Iran live in newly built residential complexes.
 These complexes come with a range of additional facilities such as swimming pools, saunas and health clubs on site.

 Expats can choose between furnished or unfurnished accommodation, but furnished housing tends to be for shorter stays.
-It is advisable that expats make a detailed list of all inclusions and photograph the contents for proof of the condition when moving in.
+It is advisable that expats make a detailed list of all inclusions and photograph the contents for proof of the condition when moving into a furnished property.
+Furnished housing typically includes everything from curtains and kitchen fittings to cutlery and decorative pieces.

 For those whose company does not arrange accommodation, property listings are available online.
 Exploring these listings will also help expats understand the differences between neighbourhoods, property types available and rental prices.

-Frequently, electricity and water is included in the rent for furnished accommodation, but this also means that it is more expensive than unfurnished accommodation.
+Frequently, electricity and water are included in the rent for furnished accommodation, but this also means that it is more expensive than unfurnished accommodation.
+Utilities are typically not included for unfurnished property and will be reserved for the tenant's account.

 Are you an expat living in Iran?